 Your friends and family want to support YOU.
 Your story matters.
 Share a personal photo and your reasons for shaving, cuttong or colouring on your fundraising page.

 The number one reason people give is because they were asked.
 So what are you waiting for?
 Share your page via email and social media!

 Auction it off

-Auction off the clipper privileges to the highest bidder for the right to cut your hair.
+Auction off the clipper or colour privileges to the highest bidder - in a COVID-safe environment.
 This is an easy way to get people excited for your shave and encourage a fundraising bidding frenzy amongst your friends.

 Film your shave and broadcast it on Facebook Live!
 It’s a great way to get donations in real time.